1-2-3 Come Chase The Gingerbread Man With Me!

-After reading the story, tell your students that you are going on an adventure looking for the gingerbread man and to be on the lookout for clues of his where abouts.
+After reading the original story of the gingerbread man, tell your students that you are going on an ed-venture looking for the gingerbread man, and to be on the lookout for clues of his where abouts.

 Before hand, fill out the clue cards using plenty of spatial directions.
-You may even want your kiddo's to count steps as they go, to get in some math practice.
+To get in some math practice, you may want your kiddos to count steps as they go.

-As you arrive at the various destinations have adults say something like: "Oh no!
+As you arrive at the various destinations, have adults at those places, say something like: "Oh no!
 You just missed him, but he left this clue!" or "I think I spotted him over by that shelf."
 (A clue card is on the shelf.)

 Later today side note: Woo hoo!
 I was surfing the net looking to see if anyone else did a gingerbread hunt and found a 1st-grade teacher (Jodi) who does this on the first day of school.
 She made adorable rhyming clue cards.
 Click on the link to get her darling FREEBIE.
 (Fun In First.)